kaushikk18/100-days-of-code/day_28/Readme.md

-> Write a program to find the count of numbers that consists of unique digits.
+> Write a program to find the unique digits in a number.

 Sample i/p: